kostyaVyrodov/education/languages/go-lang/README.md

 - Idiomatic to return an error as the last return from functions and methods;
 - nil value indicates success;
 - error checking via if.
 No monads or staff like that;

+## Arrays and slices
+- Slice is part of array; It's a reference to array items;
+- Making a slice doesn't return a new object; It's part of array;
+- Always use slice in your code; It has flexible length and it's more convenient;